mjpalad/thepaladinos/_posts/2008-07-31-summer-fun.md

 <p> <img height="233" alt="" src="http://www.thepaladinos.com/Portals/thepaladinos/Blog/Files/1/104/DSC_0033 (Custom).JPG " width="350"/></p>
 <p> <img height="233" alt="" src="http://www.thepaladinos.com/Portals/thepaladinos/Blog/Files/1/104/DSC_0035 (Custom).JPG " width="350"/></p>
 <p> <img height="233" alt="" src="http://www.thepaladinos.com/Portals/thepaladinos/Blog/Files/1/104/DSC_0044 (Custom).JPG " width="350"/></p>

+---

+## Archived Comments

+**Papa Dino** on 2008-08-04 wrote:

+> Gabby, I like watermelon too.
+We'll have to see who can eat the most and of course I need to teach you fine art of seed spitting.

+**Grandeb** on 2008-08-05 wrote:

+> Don't let him fool you.
+There is no 'fine art' to seed spitting!!
+Nor to 'arm farts' no matter what he says, so completely disregard any of those!!!
+You too, Michael.

+**Grandeb** on 2008-08-06 wrote:

+> I swear, I think picture #3 is sexier than that bikini!
+XO

+**Michael** on 2008-08-06 wrote:

+> The word "sexier" is officially off-limits when describing Gabby.
+Let's go back to "cute" and "adorable". :)

+**Grandeb** on 2008-08-11 wrote:

+> Ahhh, Dad. . . we think "cute" and "adorable" apply to YOU!!
+She is such a doll and totally irresistable.
+(How's that.)